Action offers powerful differentiation tools that will help you reach every learner:

 Many of Action’s Skill Builder activities come on two levels: one with more scaffolding and one with less.
 Use them to help students progress with skills such as writing, sequencing, and central idea and details.

-In addition to all of the valuable tools above, we can also help you further specialize instruction for English Language Learners.
-Every issue contains differentiation tips for this audience (located at the end of each Lesson Plan in the Teacher’s Guide), as well as additional Questions for English Language Learners (available to download on your issue page).
-Find out more about our English Language Support here.
+In addition to all of the valuable tools above, we can also help you further specialize instruction for multilingual learners.
+Every issue contains differentiation tips for this audience (located at the end of each Lesson Plan in the Teacher’s Guide), as well as additional Questions for Multilingual Learners (available to download on your issue page).
+Find out more about our Multilingual Learners Support here.